shahxvi/learn-cpp/README.md

 Hello!

-This is me learning C++ along with GitHub
+This is me learning how to code in C++ alongside learning GitHub